evenboee/Ski-project/README.md

 - Department of employee in project disctiption is interpereted to be synnonymous with role (i.e. customer representative or storekeeper)

 # Notes
 - Physical and logical models for Employees and Customers does not fully reflect conceptual model.
-The resoning is to keep track of employee and employee numbers to ensure they are unique even across different types of employees.
+The resoning is to keep track of employee and employee numbers to ensure they are unique even across different types of employees and customers.

 # Setting up project